susam/dotfiles/windows-howto.md

 Fix Window Maximization
 -----------------------
-On my Dell Latitude E7440 laptop, sometimes the windows on the desktop won't occupy the entire available desktop on clicking the maximize button.
+On the Dell Latitude E7440 laptop, sometimes the windows on the desktop won't occupy the entire available desktop on clicking the maximize button.
 The following steps resolve the issue.